bvalot/pyMLST/docs/source/development/make.rst

 ``docs``
 ^^^^^^^^

-Build the documentation for production.
+Builds the documentation for production.

 .. note::